-1019.
-In the 2013 IACHR Annual Report, the Commission considered most of the commitments adopted in the friendly settlement agreement to be fulfilled.101 With regard to the commitments pending compliance, based on information provided by the parties in 2013, the IACHR ascertained that two items of the agreement are still pending:
+- 1261.
+In the 2013 IACHR Annual Report, the Commission considered most of the commitments adopted in the friendly settlement agreement to be fulfilled.
+With regard to the commitments pending compliance, based on information provided by the parties in 2013, the IACHR ascertained that two items of the agreement are still pending: - a.

-- a.
 Book of Photos.
 The State indicated that it hired a professional to touch up 120 photographic images of the Arbenz family that will be used to publish the book of photos.
 The administrative steps required for producing the book are being taken. - b.
 Issuance of a series of postage stamps.
 The State indicated that several meetings were held with the National Philatelic Council, which proposes, to be able to carry out this commitment, that a postmark be issued, which is used to mark postage stamps so they cannot be reused.
-Nonetheless, as this would change the object of the commitment, the State has asked the Arbenz family to indicate whether it is in agreement with this means of carrying out the commitment.
+Nonetheless, as this would change the object of the commitment, the State has asked the Arbenz family to indicate whether it is in agreement with this means of carrying out the commitment. - 1262.

-1020.
 On December 10, 2014, the IACHR requested updated information on compliance with the two pending items.
 On January 9, 2015, the State claimed that the appropriate administrative steps were being taken with regard to the photo book.
-With regard to the second item, the State claimed that it is still awaiting the response of the Arbenz family as to whether it agrees with the terms of compliance set forth.
+With regard to the second item, the State claimed that it is still awaiting the response of the Arbenz family as to whether it agrees with the terms of compliance set forth. - 1263.

-1021.
 On October 1, 2015, the Commission requested updated information regarding compliance with the friendly settlement agreement.
-On October 21, 2015, the State, through the Presidential Coordinating

-101 See IACHR, 2013 Annual Report, Chapter II, Section D: Status of Compliance with IACHR Recommendations, par.
-876-878, Available at: http://www.oas.org/es/cidh/docs/anual/2013/docs-es/InformeAnual-Cap2-D.pdf

-Commission on Executive Human Rights Policy, reiterated the information it had submitted on January 9, 2015, concerning the first pending item.
-It indicated that in terms of the second item, meetings have been held with the National Philatelic Council to continue with the administrative steps to be able to comply with this commitment.

-1022.
-As of the date of this report, the petitioners have not submitted any additional information.
+On October 21, 2015, the State, through the Presidential Coordinating Commission on Executive Human Rights Policy, reiterated the information it had submitted on January 9, 2015, concerning the first pending item.
+It indicated that in terms of the second item, meetings have been held with the National Philatelic Council to continue with the administrative steps to be able to comply with this commitment. - 1264.
+On October 13, 2016, the Commission requested updated information on items pending compliance from the friendly settlement agreement.
+On November 17, 2016, the State submitted the information requested.
+Thus far, the petitioners have not submitted information. - 1265.
+As to the publishing of a photo book about former President Arbenz Guzman, the State reported that the 120 images from the trove of photos were restored by a professional.
+Likewise, the State will continue to work to put the book together.
+It is believed that once the photographs have been selected, a historian will be hired to add descriptive captions to each image.
+In regard to the issuing of a series of postage stamps, the State reported that the necessary steps are being taken to be able to issue the postage stamps;

-1023.
+$^{^{105}}$ See IACHR, 2013 Annual Report, Chapter II, Section D: Status of Compliance with IACHR Recommendations, par.
+876-878, Available at: $\frac{105}{100} = \frac{100}{100} =$ however as of the present date, nothing can be done because of the restructuring of the stamp-issuing institution.

+1266.
 Taking into consideration the aforementioned, the IACHR observes that the State has complied with a substantial part of the agreement, but there still remain some items pending for implementation.
 In view of the foregoing, it concludes that there is a partial compliance and will continue to supervise the two pending items of the agreement.